varfish-org/varfish-dev-docs/src/doc_architecture.rst

 GA4GH Beacon Network
     The GA4GH Beacon Network embeddable IFRAME is used for alllowing to query the GA4GH Beacon Network for variant information.

+Genomics England PanelApp
+    We use the GE PanelApp API for fetching up-to-date gene panel information.